CollaboRateMgmt/CollaboRate/README.md

   - Decrease size of unit work per person, to a minimum.
   - Decrease knowledge needed to do a unit piece of work, to a minimum.
   - Crowdsource work that can meet the above rules, to a maximum.
   - Do not crowdsource work that is hard to measure.
-Also, do not crowdsource work that needs a significant amount of knowledge, coordination or trust to execute.
+Also, do not crowdsource work that needs much knowledge, coordination or trust.
 The crowdsourcing vendor must do these tasks.
 The vendor should automate them as far as possible.
 - Have fair financials and fair assignment of risks, to the maximum.
 Do this as follows:
   - Measure and reward people's contributions with maximum accuracy.
   - Measure and penalize people's bugs with maximum accuracy.